kee-org/browser-addon/README.md

 # Build

+**Warning:** An urgent request from Mozilla in January 2023 has, through a complex web of old dependencies, forced a significant restructure of the build system and some production code.
+Only Firefox is supported at this time so Chrome users will remain on version 3.9 until the new architecture can be finalised and tested for other browsers.
+You're not missing a lot but we'll try to get this discrepancy resolved soon.

 ## Requirements

+* node (16 should work but only tested with 18)
-* node
+* a node package manager (tested with npm 8 and 9)
-* npm or yarn
-* a web browser
+* a web browser (tested with Firefox 109)
-* a Supporter's subscription to [Kee Vault](https://keevault.pm) OR KeePass 2.x (+ .NET/Mono)
+* a Supporter's subscription to [Kee Vault](https://keevault.pm) OR KeePass 2.x (+ .NET/Mono) + KeePassRPC.plgx

-It's all set up for Visual Studio Code but it shouldn't be too hard to work out how to develop using other IDEs.
+It's set up for Visual Studio Code but it shouldn't be too hard to work out how to develop using other IDEs.

 ## Instructions

 1. clone the repo
-1. `npm install`
+1. `npm ci` (or `npm install` to get any newer library dependencies than those we used in official builds)
 1. Development:
+   1. Open two terminals/consoles
+      1. In the 1st: `npm run dev`
-   1. `npm start`
+      1. In the 2nd: `npm run start:firefox`
-   1. then load the relevant folder into your development browser
-      1. Chrome:
-         1. chrome://extensions/
-         1. Load unpacked extension...
-         1. `'build/debug/chrome/'`
-      1. Firefox:
-         1. about:debugging#addons
-         1. Load temporary add-on
-         1. `'build/debug/firefox/'`
-   1. Make your changes to the source code; the file watcher will recompile necessary parts of the addon
+   1. the task in the 1st terminal will recompile and reload necessary parts of the addon each time you change a file but in some circumstances you'll need to press 'r' in the 2nd terminal to force a complete reload.
-   1. When you're ready to test your changes, reload the extension/addon from the browser interface (this is only necessary sometimes; a lot of changes will apply automatically but it may not be obvious when a reload operation is required so play it safe until you understand the add-on architecture)
-   1. NB: source maps are included only in the debug folders
-1. Packaging for distribution
+1. Preparing for release or Pull Request:
-   1. Historically this has been done manually but we think that TravisCI should now handle this for us
-   1. Manipulate manifest.json as required
+   1. `npm run tsc` to verify that no type errors have been introduced during recent development changes
-   1. `npm run package:debug` and/or `npm run package:prod`
+   1. `npm run lint`
-   1. XPIs and ZIPs of each version are put into the `dist` folder
-   1. NB: source maps are included only in the debug package

-`gulp` comes with various other tasks but you shouldn't need to worry about those unless you are adding new modules/folders to the addon.
+You may need to modify the vite config files or some of the build scripts if you add significant new sections to the WebExtension structure but it's unlikely and we can help you with that if necessary.

 ## Reproducing a build

+### Introduction

 Exactly reproducing the files delivered from the Firefox add-on website or Chrome extension store is not possible because the websites modify the file that we build in order to attach a digital signature.
 One can get very close though, to the point where a diff of the files from a given release on GitHub varies from your own local build in only three ways: